Can Creditors Still Report Negatively on Your Credit After You File for Bankruptcy?

 A discharged debt can NOT be late – ever.
 So if a creditor reports a late for a date AFTER your bankruptcy FILING date, and certainly post-discharge, dispute it.
 A Discharge in a bankruptcy acts as permanent injunction against the attempts by those creditors listed on your petition from ever attempting to collect on those debts.
 This means that those discharged creditors cannot call you, send you a statement, institute a lawsuit against you or continue a lawsuit that they had started prior to filing of your bankruptcy, can’t try to collect on a pre-petition judgment they may have received by garnishing wages or levying bank accounts, and they also CANNOT report negatively on your credit report.

-What about my Mortgage Company-Can they continue to report?
+What about my Mortgage Company?
+Can they continue to report?

 This includes a mortgage company.
 Even though the mortgage company still retains its lien on your property, your personal obligation on the Note has been discharged by your bankruptcy.
 This means that if were delinquent before you filed for bankruptcy and did not intend to keep your home or if you ever became delinquent after your bankruptcy filing, all the mortgage company would be able to do is to foreclose on your home; they could not come after your personally for the debt.
 This is important to understand, especially in a down real estate market as we are presently in, because what this means, is that if the mortgage company forecloses and the total amount that you owe to them is not satisfied by the sale of the property, the mortgage company may not seek to collect that deficiency from you.